vvyn/foodie/README.md

   - Removing special characters such as commas, brackets, and spaces.
   - Correct tokenzation of both the recipe data and the user's input.
 - Word2Vec
+  - I trained a Word2Vec model on the recipe dataset, resulting the model's wordlist including all the ingrediants in the dataset.
+  - Afterwards, I took every recipe token array, checked whether each token was in the Word2Vec wordlist, then took the averages of the vectors of the tokens that were in the wordlist.
+This created an array of all of the recipe vectors that could be compared against to fidn the most similar recipes.
 - Cosine Similarity
+  - To find the most similar recipe based on the user input, I cleaned, tokenized, and vectoried the user input in a similar way to the dataset.
+Then, I compared the similarities of the user input vector with that of all of the recipe vectors using cosine similarity.
+I sorted by the percentage of similarity to get the top 5 most similar recipes that were outputted to the user.
 - Testing
+  - To see how accurate the model is, I looked at how similar the cosine similarity percentages were along with whether the results matched something I would want to be outputted as a potential user.
 - Keyword Extraction
+  - I then extracted keywords, by self defining a list based on 'salty' and 'sweet', along with other terms, comparing the list with the description column using name entity recognition, and then creating a new column named keywords that label each recipe with the extracted keywords found in the description.

 # Code
 - model: src/foodie.ipynb